 Components are structurally and functionally combined into a single, integrated management unit tailored to meet the objectives of the landowner.
 Integration may be horizontal or vertical, above- or below-ground, simultaneous or sequential.
-Integration of multiple crops utilizes more of the productive capacity of the land and helps to balance economic production with resource conservation.

 Working with UMCA staff and natural resources professionals helps landowners plan and implement agroforestry practices.